c3g/GenPipes_Docs/docs/source/tutorials/cvmfs_modules.rst

 TransDecoder
 ````````````
-TransDecoder identifies candidate coding regions within transcript sequences, such as those generated by de novo RNA-Seq transcript assembly using Trinity, or constructed based on RNA-Seq alignments to the genome using Tophat and Cufflinks
+TransDecoder identifies candidate coding regions within transcript sequences, such as those generated by de Novo RNA-Seq transcript assembly using Trinity, or constructed based on RNA-Seq alignments to the genome using Tophat and Cufflinks
 Versions Available: 2.0.1

 Trimmomatic
 ```````````
-Trimmomatic performs a variety of useful trimming tasks for illumina paired-end and single ended data.The selection of trimming steps and their associated parameters are supplied on the command line.
+Trimmomatic performs a variety of useful trimming tasks for Illumina paired-end and single ended data.The selection of trimming steps and their associated parameters are supplied on the command line.
 Versions Available: 0.32, 0.35, 0.36

 Trinity